Dwarf sturgeon

 The dwarf sturgeon, little shovelnose sturgeon, or small Amu-Darya shovelnose sturgeon (Pseudoscaphirhynchus hermanni) is a species of fish in the family Acipenseridae.
 It is found in Turkmenistan, Uzbekistan and probably in Tajikistan.

 Population

-The Pseudoscaphirhynchus hermanni population is recorded to be a rare species.
+Pseudoscaphirhynchus hermanni population is recorded to be a rare species.
 There are few recordings of this species being caught, but there are accusations that fishermen are unknowingly catching them.
 The population trend of this species is decreasing.
-The Pseudoscaphirhynchus hermanni is being negatively affected due to dams, poaching, water extraction, irrigation, and high levels of water pollution including mineral fertilizers, pesticides for cotton agriculture, and drainage waste.
+Pseudoscaphirhynchus hermanni is being negatively affected due to dams, poaching, water extraction, irrigation, and high levels of water pollution including mineral fertilizers, pesticides for cotton agriculture, and drainage waste.
 More survey work on this species is needed to determine the status of their population.
 Overall this species is recorded to be a critically endangered species.

 Diet

-The Pseudoscaphirhynchus hermanni has a diet of small aquatic invertebrates.
+Pseudoscaphirhynchus hermanni has a diet of small aquatic invertebrates.

 Distribution

 Pseudoscaphirhynchus hermanni is endemic to the Amu Darya river basin in Turkmenistan and Uzbekistan, and might also occur in Tajikistan.
 It formerly occurred up to the Aral Sea.